 HighWire Press, a division of Stanford University Libraries, produces the online versions of high-impact, peer-reviewed journals and other scholarly content.
 The database offers access to the full-text of over 1,500 leading journals available from the journals' own sites for complete and accurate representation of the research at its source (including articles published online ahead of print, reference works, books, and proceedings); plus all of Medline -- with links to full text.
-Some journals offer completely free access, some offer free access to a range of back issues, and some offer free trial periods.
+Journals of interest: Astronomy & Geophysics, Geophysical Journal International, and Journal of Petrology.

 Open Science Directory is a tool for finding open access journals in science, medicine, and agriculture (among other fields).
 There are over 13,000 scientific journals on the OSD, the most important collections being Directory of Open Access Journals, BioMed Central, HighWire Press, and PubMed Central.
 Users can browse/search by journal title, subject, and keyword.
 Access to each journal's website is provided through the Open Science Directory.

 ScienceDirect is a leading full-text scientific database offering journal articles and book chapters from more than 2,500 peer-reviewed journals and more than 11,000 books.
-Coverage goes as far back as 1823.
-Content areas include Physical Sciences, Engineering, Life Sciences, Health Sciences, Social Sciences, and Humanities.
+Coverage goes as far back as 1823, and content areas include Earth and Planetary Sciences, Energy, and Environmental Science.

 This resource provides access to a trove of material about major areas in the New York City Region (Highlands Province, Sedimentary Appalachians, Mesozoic Basins, Coastal Plain), Quaternary Geology, Basic Geologic Principles, and NYC's Physical Environment.
 Users can find detailed maps, illustrations, color photographs, as well as a lengthy list of secondary sources.